FluxionNetwork/fluxion/README.md

 #Flux

 Flux is a auto WIFI CRACKER to test your one wifi.
-Simple Easy to use fast FLux is a remake of linset by v496, with more functions, and less Bugs Some Bugs are fixed like negative channel [aireplay-ng] , enable wlan0mon[SEF] With Installer
+Simple, Easy to use and fast.
+Flux is a remake of linset by v496, with more functions, and less Bugs.
+Flux use a Installer, check requirements
+Some Bugs are fixed like negative channel [aireplay-ng] , enable wlan0mon[SEF]

 #How it works